James-Akerman/Matplotlib-challenge/README.md

 # Pymaceuticals Tumor Treatement Analysis

 The repository analyses data supplied by Pymaceuticuals.
-Pymaceuticuals is a hypothetical pharaceuticuals manufacturer currently screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.The data consists of 45 days of observations of 249 mice identified with SCC tumour growth who were treated through a variety of drug regimens.
+Pymaceuticuals is a hypothetical pharaceuticuals manufacturer currently screening for potential treatments for squamous cell carcinoma (SCC), a commonly occurring form of skin cancer.
+The data consists of 45 days of observations of 249 mice identified with SCC tumour growth who were treated through a variety of drug regimens.

 The data analysis found the following
 #### Observation 1: In the Capomulin drug regimen cohort, heavier mice have larger tumors